How Can I Cure Carpal Tunnel?

 • Wrist and forearm stretches

-According to Dr. Z, these help improve fluid drainage inside the tunnel and restore smooth tendon motion.
-After a couple of weeks, the tingling episodes became rare instead of constant.
+These help improve fluid drainage inside the tunnel and restore smooth tendon motion.
+After a couple of weeks, the tingling episodes become fewer and fewer instead of being constant.

-My symptoms noticeably improved within 2–3 weeks and were almost completely gone by six weeks.
-By treating it early—and not waiting for it to progress—I was able to reverse the condition fully.
+Usually, symptoms noticeably improve within 2–3 weeks and are almost completely gone by six weeks.
+By treating carpal tunnel syndrome early—and not waiting for it to progress—you can easily and fully reverse the condition.